seananderson/heavy-tails/README.md

 population dynamics for animal populations.
 It accompanies the paper:

 Anderson, S.C., T.B.
 Branch, A.B.
 Cooper, N.K.
 Dulvy.
 Black-swan
 events in animal populations.
-In review.
+In press at Proceedings of the National Academy of Sciences.

 To recreate the analysis, first you will need the following R packages installed: